Hello Darkness My Old Friend

 The group was silent for a moment, then my eldest cousin Alex spoke up.
 "She's up there right?
 Are we all seeing the same thing?"

-Suddenly the group yelped, and everyone dashed off in different directions.
-As a person that has a hard time admitting defeat, I stayed hidden, and chanced a glance towards the treehouse.
+Suddenly the group screamed, and everyone dashed off in different directions.
+As a person that has a hard time admitting defeat, I stayed hidden, and chanced a glance towards the tree house.

-I squinted hard into the darkness of the treehouse, and for a moment, a bit of gray seemed to shift, almost like a cloud becoming a dark rainstorm.
-I watched carefully as it flowed like the foggy mornings I loved so much, because it meant to school delay and less time at school that day.
+I squinted hard into the darkness of the tree house, and for a moment, a bit of gray seemed to shift, almost like a friendly cloud becoming a darkened rainstorm.
+I watched carefully as it flowed gently like the foggy mornings I loved so much.
+But it was not the right time for fog, nor was that sort of mist usually solitary.

-As the Vortex swirled into the spectral cloud lingering in the tree house, it dissipated.
-Dispersed into a million bits of nothingness.
+As the Vortex whistled violently through the air and zipped through the spectral cloud lingering in the tree house--it suddenly dissipated--dispersed into a million bits of nothingness.
 I chose that moment to jump out from behind the bush.

 "I'm right here!
 Gotcha!"

-My brother turned to face me, his face unreadable, white, his eyes darted.
+Unstartled, but clearly bothered, my brother turned to face me slowly, his face unreadable and white, his eyes darted.

 "I did see something."

-"Let's go inside, I think I'm done playing for the night," he said quietly, the ambition gone from his voice.
+"Let's go inside, I think I'm done playing for the night," he said quietly, the previous ambition to thwart his older sister's supposed shenanigan, gone from his voice.
 While I was the oldest, he was the clear leader of the group, especially when the cousins were around.
+Everyone else made their way inside as soon as he did.

 I followed him into the house, and we briefly told the adults the story.
 They listened intently, but then laughed lightly.

-My uncle said, "this is an old house, there are bound to be some visitors around here."
+My uncle said, "this is an old house, there are bound to be some visitors around here.
+Its probably family ghosts, they want to see what their descendants are up to."

 Comments